Do I Have to Go to Court For a Ticket?

 Whether you must appear in traffic court for your ticket depends on the specifics of your case.
 However, here’s the good news: No, you do not have to appear in court for every traffic ticket.
 However, there may be significant advantages if you are willing to take the extra time and effort to present your case before a judge.
 There are a few types of serious offenses that will require a mandatory court appearance in New York.

 Most traffic tickets do not require a court appearance to resolve.

 Many offenses do not require a mandatory court appearance: parking tickets, tailgating, failure to stop at a sign or light, failure to yield right-of-way, speeding under 30 over the posted limit, driving without a working headlight, use of text messaging, or failure to stop for a bus.
 For these tickets, you can usually pay your fine online, by mail, by phone, or in person.
 You are presumed “guilty as charged,” but no further punishment other than the fine is necessary.

 Though not required, appearance in court can help with some tickets.

 You may fight your ticket or ask the court to reduce your fine or the points violation put on your license for a variety of reasons.
 Maybe you were wrongfully accused.
 Maybe you were guilty, but don’t have hundreds of extra dollars sitting around to pay.
 Maybe you already have points on your license and fear suspension (after reaching 11 points within 18 months).

 Maybe you want to scrub your record clean, so you don’t have to worry about escalating insurance premiums.
-Whatever the case may be, a New York car accident attorney can help with this type of case, as these legal professionals are no strangers to traffic courts and the local judges.
+Whatever the case may be, our New York car accident lawyers can help with this type of case, as these legal professionals are no strangers to traffic courts and the local judges.
 Sometimes you can get off with no punishment at all if the judge believes you were innocent or if the officer fails to appear.